Adurnsyl/Adurnsyls-Assorted-Arms-and-Armour/README.md

 I'm getting rid of the 2 other versions for now.
 With school and NREMT classes I don't really have the time or energy to keep up with 3 different packs right now.
 I will probably split the main pack back up once I've added more in.
 ___________________________________________________________________________________________
-Disclaimer: By downloading this you agree to not modify my work in any way, shape, or form.

 To install this mod simply place the aaa folder into the mods folder of CDDA (Where ever your CDDA file is at\Cataclysm Dark Days Ahead\cdda\data\mods)